SharedSmally/doc/java.md

 ### tips:
--[Generate a Java thread dump](https://access.redhat.com/solutions/18178): when java app is stucked, the command _kill -3_ will show the stack of the java app.
+- [Generate a Java thread dump](https://access.redhat.com/solutions/18178): when java app is stucked, the command _kill -3_ will show the stack of the java app.

 ### Java Type vs Class:
 - A type is either a class (including an enum constant), an interface, a primitive, or an array.